pydrofoil/pydrofoil/docs/building_pydrofoil.md

 ## Requirements

+Pydrofoil has been extensively tested on Ubuntu Linux on x86-64 host systems.
-So far, Pydrofoil is only properly supported on Linux and WSL, on x86-64 host CPUs. macOS and ARM host support is planned, but not yet ready.
+It should also work on WSL and on macOS (with x86-64 and ARM CPUs).

 To build Pydrofoil, you need the following software installed (if you are working on the Sail model you likely have all of these already):